 Feasibility Study: a study of the financial feasibility of a proposed senior living project, typically prepared according to standards of the American Institute of Certified Public Accountants (AICPA) and based on a set of assumptions provided by the developer or sponsoring organization regarding project costs, number of units to be constructed, entrance and monthly fee pricing, age at entry, operating expenses, etc. A feasibility study encompasses a review of the market demographics, establishing the primary market area, secondary market area, and sometimes a tertiary market area.
 A feasibility study is prepared just prior to a financing.
-The most active senior living feasibility consulting firms in the country are Dixon Hughes Goodman, CliftonLarsonAllen, Baker Tilly, and Plante Moran.
+The most active senior living feasibility consulting firms in the country are CliftonLarsonAllen (CLA), Forvis (the newly combined DHG and BKD), Baker Tilly, and Plante Moran.
 Sometimes referred to as "the feaso."